 And by focusing on whether something is or isn't abuse, it not only is prying into someone's relationship where it has no business, its completely missing the point that sometimes relationships aren't healthy and need to be ended.

 P.S.
 I just wanted to give a caveat that mental health counseling is really, really helpful.
 Sometimes its to help improve a relationship. sometimes its to help realize that a relationship just isn't working, and sometimes its to help you realize you need to get out.
-I do recommend if at all possible to go to therapy, ideally on your own, in addition to attempting as a couple, if you're unsure about whether or not to stick to your relationship or end it.
+I do recommend if at all possible to work with therapists such as Sydney relationship counsellors, ideally on your own, in addition to attempting as a couple, if you're unsure about whether or not to stick to your relationship or end it.

 Thoughts?
 To those readers who are divorced, what are the most ridiculous comments you got when announcing your divorce?
 What were your responses to them?